sigmdel/domoticz_button/README.md

     };

 The first three are found in all systems.
 Since I have groups in Domoticz, the `DS_MIXED` status is included.
 It indicates that some devices in a group are on while others are off.
-The other four statuses correspond to the automatic garage door closer and the garage door state mentionned above.
+The other four statuses correspond to the automatic garage door closer and the garage door state mentioned above.
 The last three are possible values of a selector switch that is used to select a scheduling calendar in Domoticz.

 The string representations of all these status is in the `devicestatus[]` array of strings.
 These are displayed on the third line of the OLED display.